marcuslangford/SCOUT/README.md

 # SCOUT

 This github project is intended to be the final submission for our second year Introduction to Software Engineering group coursework.
+The goal of the website is to allow students looking for housing to find and communicate with other potential housemates.
+To do this the student should be able to create an account, which will include their important details and a small biography.
+They should then be able to search for other housemates by filtering through the other users using their important details, such as location and course.
+Finally, they can then match and communicate with the people they are interested in.